wazuh/wazuh-documentation/source/user-manual/agent-enrollment/security-options/using-password-authentication.rst

 This method requires a password during the enrollment process to ensure that agents enrolled to the Wazuh manager are authenticated.

-Below you can find the steps to ensure that the different types of endpoint agents are authenticated:
+In this document, you will find the following information:

 - :ref:`password-authentication-prerequisites`
 - :ref:`password-authentication-linux-unix-endpoint`
 - :ref:`password-authentication-windows-endpoint`
 - :ref:`password-authentication-macos-endpoint`

 .. _password-authentication-prerequisites: